 Prerequisite: PL201 and one additional PL200-level course.
 A study of the evolution of American thought and language from the 'reflective primitivism' of the Puritans and the religious consciousness of Edwards and the transcendentalists to the philosophical positions of American pragmatism, idealism, and naturalism.
-Counts toward American Studies minor.
+IU